-Learning and Skills Hull City Council WHO?
+Who should apply?
 If your child is in their last year of primary school you should apply for a place at a secondary school.

+When is the closing date?
+You must apply for a school place

-WHEN?
-You must apply before 31 October 2021
+before 31 October 2023.

-HOW?
+How dolapply?
 Apply online at www.hull.gov.uk/admissions.
 Follow the step by step instructions in this guide.

-HOW MANY?
+How many schools should list?
 The application form will give you the option to add three preferred schools.
 The order is important.
 List your favourite school first and then your second and so on.

-GET MORE INFORMATION.
+Can I get more information?
 Read this guide carefully before you apply.
 All of the important information you will need is included.
 Information is also available on the Hull City Council website at;